 The interior is cool and sleek if a little lacking in character but the personality is all in the pizza.
 The bases are made with 00-grade Caputo flour and proved for 20 hours before being transformed into pure pizza pleasure.
 There’s a fine line between chewy and crisp and for the most part Proove gets it just right, aided no doubt by the blast furnace of a pizza oven in the open kitchen.

 Pizzas stick to the usual toppings – nothing too avant garde here but even an Americana can be a revelation when it is made with the best ingredients.

-Where Proove stands out from the crowd is in its selection of street bites where you’ll find moreish morsels like montanara and crocché which despite all being fried still somehow help you work up an appetite.
+Where Proove stands out from the crowd is in its selection of small plates where you’ll find moreish morsels like arancini, and crocché, which despite being fried still somehow help you work up an appetite.
 Who knew the Mediterranean diet was so close to the Glaswegian one?

 Another big plus is Proove’s vegan menu.
 It’s not just a cheese switcheroo on some vegetarian options, it’s a whole menu designed by vegans for vegans.
 This is where the pizzas become more imaginative with toppings like artichoke and beetroot with basil oil or spinach, leeks and roasted cauliflower.

 The beers are another big draw and coupled with its location slap bang in the middle of Burton Road, West Didsbury’s beating heart, Proove Pizza is the perfect place to grab a meal with friends when you’re out and about.
 But with space to park a buggy and colouring in too, it’s also a family-friendly option.
 All things to all people as long as they like pizza.

 Want to be the first to receive all the latest news, tips, articles, guides and updates from Confidential Guides?
 Sign up here.